Cianna Murray: Development as an official

-Lieffers quickly developed the ability to withstand criticism and verbal abuse while officiating.
+Murray quickly developed the ability to withstand criticism and verbal abuse while officiating, and participants not knowing what to expect from a female refereeing male players much taller than herself.
 She felt that officiating "teaches you confidence, leadership, communication and how to handle pressure", and that "being a referee has made me a better teacher, and vice versa".

 As part of the Saskatchewan Minor Hockey Association referee committee, she mentors and instructs courses to develop younger officials.
-Inspired to improve her refereeing talents by the "tenacity" of the Humboldt Broncos in rebuilding after the 2018 bus crash, Lieffers stated the team's "spirit of resilience made a profound impression".
+Inspired to improve her refereeing talents by the "tenacity" of the Humboldt Broncos in rebuilding after the 2018 bus crash, she stated the team's "spirit of resilience made a profound impression".
+Since 2021, she has "made it [a] personal goal to pave the way or to make it easier for that next female".